 While we obviously have more work to do, we already (to a fair degree) have made strides to see that the “all men” part is to be read as including women and trans and so forth, so now we must make strides to bring into reality that ALL are created equal and justice need be truly and completely blind.

 As I said above, we all, all of us, must be willing to listen to concerns by others.
 To actually listen.
 Not just wait until the other is finished speaking, but listen, process, then respond if a response is required, or maybe just go think about what they said.

 We have to be willing to challenge our own assumptions and beliefs.

-And then we need to be willing to stand and work for this country and the whole world to treat everyone as an equal.
+And then we need to be willing to stand and work at making sure this country and the whole world treats everyone as an equal.

 That can be done and if we choose to make it happen it can and will.

 If we use our minds and our hearts, it can happen.